An early dinner at Chef Roy Choi’s A Frame Restaurant in Culver City.

-The chef’s famous Kogi Taco Truck was also nearby, but we decided to try his sit-down restaurant instead.
+The chef’s famous Kogi Taco Truck is also nearby, but we decide to try his sit-down restaurant instead.
 Despite speaking on a panel with him, I’ve never actually eaten any of Roy Choi’s food before!

-Looks like we made the right choice, because the place was already packed (and doesn’t take reservations)
+Looks like we make the right choice, because the place is already packed (and doesn’t take reservations).

 With very few tables, you wind up dining next to strangers.
-I was hoping our neighbors would share their Furikake Kettle Corn (I offered some of our food to them) but they never did 🙁
+I am hoping our neighbors will share their Furikake Kettle Corn (I offer some of our food to them) but they never do.

-Abe and I ordered a couple different dishes.
-The first to come out were the Kitchen Fries
+Abe and I order a couple different dishes.
+The first to come out are the Kitchen Fries.

-Purple Okinawan Sweet Potato, Yam, Korean Sweet Potato – this was Abe’s “main course” so I sampled a bite of each.
+Purple Okinawan Sweet Potato, Yam, Korean Sweet Potato – this is Abe’s “main course” so I sample a bite of each.

-Very quickly after, my order arrived – the Warm Cornbread and Chicken Salad
+They are truly stellar, especially dipped in the Kimchi Sour Cream sauce.
+Very quickly after, my order arrives – the Warm Cornbread and Chicken Salad.

-It was pretty good, but not as amazing as the fries.
-The cornbread was too charred and got mushy from the sauce.
+It is pretty good, but not as amazing as the fries.
+The cornbread is too charred and gets mushy from the sauce.
 But for $8, who cares?

 We also split an order of the Heirloom Pickles – house-cured seasonal veggies like fennel, cucumbers, carrots, radishes…

 You wouldn’t think Fuji Apple would work well with it, but WOW.
-It did!
+It does!

-Back at the beach house, I was too full for Mildred Pierce
+Back at the beach house, I am too full for Mildred Pierce.

 Only half-way through this new HBO miniseries but am in love with it already.